 This Policy applies to Paymay Pty Ltd ACN 137 270 369 (referred to as Paymay, we, our, us) and covers all of its operations and functions.

 This Policy outlines Paymays obligations to manage and protect personal information.
-Paymay is bound by the Australian Privacy Principles ('APPs'), the Credit Reporting Privacy Code (the Code) and the Privacy Act 1988 ('Privacy Act').
-This Policy also outlines Paymays practices, procedures and systems that ensure compliance with the Privacy Act, APPs and the Code.
+Paymay is bound by the Australian Privacy Principles ('APPs') and Guidelines, the Credit Reporting Privacy Code ('the Code') and the Privacy Act 1988 ('Privacy Act').
+This Policy also outlines Paymay's practices, procedures and systems to ensure compliance with the Privacy Act, APPs, Guidelines and the Code.

 2. WHAT KIND OF PERSONAL INFORMATION DO WE COLLECT AND HOLD?